Build a Dashboard in Google Analytics To Track Reveal Data

 - Click on Blank Canvas for a clean view of your Reveal data.

-- Then, name your dashboard.
+- Name your dashboard.

-- Press Create Dashboard.
+- Press the Create Dashboard button.

-Add a Widget:
+How To Add a Widget

 With widgets in dashboard, you're able to track the specific dimension(s), you've set up with Clearbit Reveal, like Clearbit Company Domain or Clearbit Company Name.